Burton Perry died May 30, 2013

 He is survived by his wife of 72 years, Mae “Alice” Vautier Perry; two daughters, Wilma Jean (Clois) Cool of Blair, NE and Connie (Aubrey) Gardner of Drasco, AR, and son-in-law, Richard Turney of Ooltewah, TN.
 He is also survived by nine grandchildren, 26 great-grandchildren and 16 great-grandchildren.

-Page 2 of 2 - The family received friends at the Heber Springs Baptist Church on Monday, June 3, 9:30 AM – 11:00 AM, followed by the funeral service at 11 in the sanctuary of Heber Springs Baptist Church.
+The family received friends at the Heber Springs Baptist Church on Monday, June 3, 9:30 AM – 11:00 AM, followed by the funeral service at 11 in the sanctuary of Heber Springs Baptist Church.
 Burial was at 2 PM, Rest Hills Cemetery, Sherwood, AR.
 In lieu of flowers, donations may be made to the building fund, Heber Springs Baptist Church or purchase of Gideon Bibles.

 A special thank you to Cleburne County Hospice and Renea Osburn.